liamodwyer/github-pages/_workshop/intro.md

 For example, [Programming Historian](http://programminghistorian.org/), [The Carpentries](https://carpentries.org/), or this site!

-There are *soft* limits and guidelines for gh-pages usage: sites should be < 1GB, use < 100GB bandwidth per month, and make < 10 builds per hour.
+There are *soft* limits and guidelines for gh-pages usage:
+- sites should be < 1GB,
+- use < 100GB bandwidth per month, and
+- make < 10 builds per hour.
 If your site exceeds these quotas, GitHub will send you a notice asking you to modify the repository.

-All content must follow the [community guidelines](https://help.github.com/articles/github-community-guidelines/), e.g. no violence, obscene sex, or illegal stuff.
+All content must follow the [community guidelines](https://help.github.com/articles/github-community-guidelines/), e.g. no violence, obscene, or illegal stuff.

 ----------------